Installing Fiber Optic Cable

-When fiber optic cables are used in networking, they can connect computers to each other in a LAN or WAN.
+When fiber optic cables are used in networking, they can connect computers in a LAN or WAN.
 Alternatively, they can connect devices to the internet.
-A fiber optic cable to Ethernet converter can be used to connect a computer to an Ethernet network.
+A fiber optic cable to an Ethernet converter can connect a computer to an Ethernet network.

-A fiber optic cable to router model can be used if you need to connect a computer to a router.
+A fiber optic cable-to-router model can connect a computer to a router.
 This is useful if you want to set up a home network or if you want to connect to the internet.

-A LAN or local area network is a group of computers and other devices connected to each other.
+A LAN or local area network is a group of computers and other devices connected.
 Traditionally, LANs use copper cables, but there are disadvantages to this setup because of the interference and lack of speed.
-As an alternative, fiber optic cables may connect all of the devices in a LAN.
+As an alternative, fiber optic cables may connect all devices in a LAN.

-An RJ45 is a type of Ethernet port, often used to connect computers to the internet.
+An RJ45 is an Ethernet port often used to connect computers to the internet.
 A fiber optic cable to RJ45 may connect a computer to an Ethernet network.

 Fiber optic cables are made of glass and can transmit data much faster than the alternative of copper cables.
 They are also more resistant to interference.
 Fiber optic cables can also carry more data than copper cables.
 Finally, fiber optic cables are much thinner than copper cables, which take up less space.

-Yes, fiber optic cables are capable of transmitting data much faster than copper cables.
-Fiber optic cables can transmit data at speeds of up to ten gigabits per second.
+Yes, fiber optic cables can transmit data much faster than copper cables.
+Fiber optic cables can transmit up to ten gigabits per second.
 This is because fiber optic cables transmit data as light, while copper cables transmit data as electricity.
 Since light travels much faster than electricity, data will travel faster through a fiber optic cable than a copper cable.

 Fiber optic cables are better than ethernet cables because they’re faster, more resistant to interference, and can carry more data.
 However, fiber optic cables are more expensive than ethernet cables.
 The Network Installers can discuss the best options based on your requirements and budget.

-Category 6 cabling (Cat6) is a type of data cabling used for Gigabit Ethernet and a few other network systems.
-The cables are made from four sets of twisted copper wires, similar to Cat5 cabling.
+Category 6 (Cat6) is a data cabling used for Gigabit Ethernet and other network systems.
+The cables are made from four twisted copper wires, similar to Cat5 cabling.
 However, the difference between Cat5 and Cat6 is the latter has a thicker sheath and is made from a different type of copper.
 Cat6 cables are also more expensive than Cat5 cables.

-While Cat6 is an advanced form of copper cable, it’s not as effective as fiber optic cabling which uses light to transmit data.
+While Cat6 is an advanced form of copper cable, fiber optic cabling is less effective than fiber optic cabling, which uses light to transmit data.
 This is faster and more efficient than using copper.

 As the speed of light is greater than the speed of electrons, fiber optic cabling is superior to copper wires.
-You can also expect a better bandwidth with fiber optics compared to copper.
+You can also expect a better bandwidth with fiber optics than copper wire.

 One comparison between fiber optic cable and ethernet is bendability.
 Ethernet cables are much more flexible and can bend around corners.
-Fiber optic cables are made of glass which makes them more brittle.
-However, this shouldn’t be a deciding factor as the cables are typically installed in areas where they won’t be bent.
-Additionally, ethernet cables aren’t designed for long-distance transmission while fiber optic cables are.
+Fiber optic cables are made of glass, which makes them brittle.
+However, this should be a minor factor as the cables are typically installed in areas where they won’t be bent.
+Ethernet cables aren’t designed for long-distance transmission, unlike fiber optic cables.

 Twisted pair cabling is a type of data cabling used for Ethernet networks.
 It consists of two copper wires that are twisted around each other.
 The twisting helps to cancel out interference.
-Twisted pair cables are typically cheaper than fiber optic cables, but they’re not as fast or resistant to interference.
+Twisted pair cables are typically cheaper than fiber optic cables but are slower and resistant to interference.

-Coaxial cables are used for cable television and some types of Ethernet networks.
-They consist of a copper wire surrounded by an insulating material which helps to reduce interference.
-As with many other types of cabling, they’re less efficient but cheaper than using fiber optic.
+Coaxial cables are used for power cable television and some types of Ethernet networks.
+They consist of a copper wire surrounded by an insulating material, which helps to reduce interference.
+As with many other types of cabling, they’re less efficient but cheaper than fiber optic.

 Cat5 cables are a type of data cabling used for Ethernet networks.
-They’re made from four sets of twisted copper wires and are similar to Cat6 cables.
-As they use wire rather than light to transmit data, they’re not as fast as fiber optic cables.
+They’re made from four twisted copper wires similar to Cat6 cables.
+They use wire rather than light to transmit data, so fiber optic cables are slower.
 However, they are cheaper and more flexible.

 Fiber optic cabling bandwidth is measured in gigabits per second (Gbps).
 This is because fiber optic cables can transmit large amounts of data at high speeds.
 There are two main types of fiber optic cabling: single-mode and multi-mode, with the latter offering greater bandwidth.

-The amount of data that can be transferred through a fiber optic cable per second is determined by the bandwidth of the cable.
+The bandwidth of the cable determines the amount of data that can be transferred through a fiber optic cable per second.
 The higher the bandwidth, the more data can be transferred.
-The best fiber optic cable bandwidth available in the market is currently around 100 Gbps.
+The best fiber optic cable bandwidth available is currently around 100 Gbps.

 Fiber optic cables are made of glass.
 The core of the cable is typically made of a very pure form of silica, while the cladding surrounding the core is made of a less pure form of silica.
 This combination of materials ensures light can travel through the fiber optic cable without being scattered.